-- 1 Money market placement, time deposit or other forms of investment. - 2 Cash advance of any official of the PG unless related to the implementation of the sub-project. - 3 Payment of salaries of the personnel of the PLGU or the PG; - 4 Purchase of supplies, materials, equipment and motor vehicles of the PLGU. - 5 Acquisition of assets of the PG, unless necessary for the prosecution of the enterprise and specifically stipulated in the EA. - 4.4.3 Sub component 2: Technology and Information for Enterprise and Market Development (Enterprise Support Fund)
+1 Money market placement, time deposit or other forms of investment.

+- 2 Cash advance of any official of the PG unless related to the implementation of the sub-project. - 3 Payment of salaries of the personnel of the LGU or the PG. - 4 Purchase of supplies, materials, equipment and motor vehicles of the LGU. - 5 Acquisition of assets of the PG, unless necessary for the prosecution of the enterprise and specifically stipulated in the Implementation Management Agreement (IMA). - 5.3.2 Sub component 3.2: Increased competitiveness of rural agri-fishery enterprise clusters.
+This would fund technical assistance, studies, training and workshops providing business development services for improved technical and management performance, access to innovative technologies, market diversification and access to finance and insurance.